-This is a summary of the articles and events taken from the newsletters sent to the Secretary from SEHA Groups and Societies.
-August 2019.
-Compiled by Heather Arnold.
+This is a summary of some of the articles taken from the newsletters sent to the Secretary from SEHA Groups and Societies.
+August 2020.

 Brighton Cemetorians http://www.brightoncemetorians.org.au/